nottrobin/maas-docs/en/installconfig-block.md

 s admin block-device read <node-id> vda
 ```

-!!!
-Note:
+[note]
 MAAS allows the name of a block device to be changed.
 If the
 block device name has changed then the API call needs to use the new name.
+[/note]

     Using the ID is safer as it never changes.